SKA-LAB/awesome-asr-service/README.md

 # ASR Service with FastAPI

-A powerful Automatic Speech Recognition (ASR) service built with FastAPI, featuring semantic search capabilities, RAG (Retrieval-Augmented Generation), meeting notes analysis, and free-form LLM-enabled chat with Streamlit dashboards for UI all running as a service within one container.
+A powerful Automatic Speech Recognition (ASR) service built with FastAPI, featuring semantic search capabilities, RAG (Retrieval-Augmented Generation), meeting notes analysis, and free-form LLM-enabled chat with Streamlit dashboards for UI all running as a service within one container on your machine.

 ## 🌟 Features